Mike-Wilkins/UK-NI-Property-Prices/README.md

 - Test the data with SQL
 - Visualise the data in Power BI
 - Generate the findings based on the insights
+-
 ## Data Exploration Notes
+- We have more data than we need, so some of these columns would need to be removed.
+- The table contains a column RegionName which lists the region name regardless of whether it is a country, county, borough, town or city.
+A new column RegionType will need to be created to categorise this data in accordance with the client's requirements.

 ## Data Cleaning